 Field-hunting tip

-Look in hydrothermal alpine veins, sedimentary deposits, igneous rocks country — that is the host setting where anatase typically forms.
+Look in hydrothermal alpine veins, sedimentary deposits, igneous rocks country, the host setting where anatase typically forms.
 If you start seeing quartz, adularia, brookite in float, you are in the right ground.
 Field specimens usually show a bipyramidal crystals, tabular, pseudo-octahedral habit, so train your eye for that shape before scanning the outcrop.